skjaeve/pyaacgmlib/README.md

 ## Installation

-Install SWIG if you don't already have it, for example
+Install SWIG if you don't already have it, and the headers for the Python version you're compiling for, for example

-    sudo aptitude install swig
+    sudo aptitude install swig python-dev python3-dev

 then install the library: